Cryst67/WarehouseGameProj/README.md

 # WarehouseGameProj
-A 2d game built using vanilla Javascript, HTML 5 and CSS with user authentication and serverside database integration using PHP
+A 2d web game built using vanilla Javascript, HTML 5 and CSS with user authentication and serverside database integration using PHP.
+Best experienced on Chrome

 ## Features:
 - Log in page